hgrov52/Brickpop/README.md

 # Brickpop

-Solver for the popular facebook game "brick pop"
+REQUIREMENTS:
+Python27
+pyautogui
+PIL

+HOW TO RUN:
+Open facebook to the game "Brickpop" maximize the window